rashikacodes/Gemini-Hackathon/README.md

 ## 📞 Support

-For support, email support@wastex-ai.com or create an issue in the GitHub repository.
+For support, contact Team HackerEyesor create an issue in the GitHub repository.

 ---

-**Built with ❤️ for cleaner cities and smarter waste management**
+**Built with ❤️ by Team HackerEyes for cleaner cities and smarter waste management**